tomwhite007/rename-angular-component/README.md

 2. Click 'Rename Angular file', and then enter a new name (include a dot-suffix if you want to follow the old style guide).

-3. The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.
+3. The extension converts the text you enter into kebab-case for the filename, PascalCase for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.

-Note: There is a default option that assumes your project uses Standalone Components.
-Please see 'Extension Settings' below for further info if your project uses Modules.
+Note: There is a default option that assumes your project uses standalone components.
+Please see `Extension Settings` below for further info if your project uses modules.

-_Example - Renaming an old Component to the newer Angular 20 suffix-less format:_
+_Example - Renaming an old Component to the newer Angular 20 suffixless format:_

 <img src="https://cdn.jsdelivr.net/gh/tomwhite007/rename-angular-component@ng-20-assets/assets/rename-angular-component-demo.gif" alt="Rename Angular Component in action" width="900"/>